Frequently Asked Questions (FAQ)

 Maike Isaac will provide all interested parties who took part in the study with a summary of the results.
 Please provide us with your e-mail address on the consent form.
 We will also provide a summary of the research results on this website.

-In the graphic in the "Results" tab, we explain how the report on the study results is prepared and shared with the heads of the participating emergency clinics.
+In the graphic in the "Results" tab, we explain how the report about the study results is prepared and shared with study participants and the directors of the participating emergency departments.

 Who can I contact if I have any questions?

-If you have any questions about the course of the study or the use of your data, you can contact Maike Isaac at maike.isaac@unibe.ch at any time.
+If you have any questions about this study or the use of your data, you can contact Maike Isaac at maike.isaac@unibe.ch at any time.